aspose-words-cloud/aspose-words-cloud-docs/words/plugins/wordpress/aspose-doc-exporter/_index.md

 ### Aspose DOC Exporter

 Aspose DOC Exporter exports posts into a Word document file (DOC/DOCX).
 Currently this plugin works as a bulk action of post or pages or any custom post type.
 The Aspose Doc Exporter Plugin for WordPress allows administrators to export post contents to Microsoft Word (DOC/DOCX) document.
 This module demonstrates the very powerful export feature provided by Aspose.Words.
-It adds a simple bulk action in the drop down “**Aspose Export to File**” and as soon as the bulk action is called, it exports all posts to a Microsoft Word (DOC/DOCX) document.
+It adds a simple bulk action in the drop down **Aspose Export to File** and as soon as the bulk action is called, it exports all posts to a Microsoft Word (DOC/DOCX) document.

 ## System Requirements and Supported Platforms